 6. Black Ruby Plums

-Black Ruby Plums, a unique variety originating from Japan, are renowned for their vibrant deep purple skin marked with red-hued streaks.
-Their succulent flesh, offering a tart-sweet flavor that strikes a delicious balance between an apple and a cherry, makes them a versatile fruit that can be enjoyed fresh, dried, or in various culinary delights.
+Black Ruby plums are a unique variety originating from Japan, known for their vibrant deep purple skin streaked with red.
+Their succulent flesh offers a tart-sweet flavor that balances between an apple and a cherry.
+These versatile fruits can be enjoyed fresh, dried, or used in various culinary creations.

 7. Black Splendor Plums